Caesar-github/mpv/DOCS/man/vf.rst

         no
             Don't perform deinterlacing.
+        auto
+             Select the best quality deinterlacing algorithm (default).
+This goes by the order of the options as documented, with ``motion-compensated`` being considered best quality.
         first-field
             Show only first field.
         bob
-            bob deinterlacing (default).
+            bob deinterlacing.
         weave, motion-adaptive, motion-compensated
             Advanced deinterlacing algorithms.
 Whether these actually work depends on the GPU hardware, the GPU drivers, driver bugs, and mpv bugs.

     ``<interlaced-only>``
-        :no:  Deinterlace all frames.
+        :no:  Deinterlace all frames (default).
-        :yes: Only deinterlace frames marked as interlaced (default).
+        :yes: Only deinterlace frames marked as interlaced.

     ``reversal-bug=<yes|no>``
         :no:  Use the API as it was interpreted by older Mesa drivers.
 While